-Incidentally we have 5 million pounds worth of public liability insurance and this is a must if you are using anyone to provide activity coaching/ guiding for you!
+Incidentally I have 5 million pounds worth of public liability insurance and this is a must if you are using anyone to provide activity coaching/ guiding for you!
 You may chose to take out your own personal injury insurance if you feel this is necessary.
-Activities are rarely cancelled but may be postponed in extreme weather conditions, a full refund will be given if we cancel your adventure.
+Activities are rarely cancelled but may be postponed in extreme weather conditions, a full refund will be given if I cancel your adventure.

-Where are we?
+Where are you based?